 The deal showed that making a traditional chip work like Mobileye's was likely far too expensive and time-consuming for Intel to afford.
 “The economics of shrinking chips raises the question of who can really afford to make them and buy them,” said Greg Yeric, an ARM Fellow.
 ARM's chip designs power the vast majority of smartphones and, increasingly, the electronics inside and cars.

 These shifting tides show in other companies bought by Intel, whose founder Gordon Moore made the observation that became Moore's Law.
 In the last two years, it acquired FPGAs in its $16.7 billion deal for Altera and A.I. accelerator chips from the start-up Nervana Systems.
-The deals could help it stay relevant for customers like Google, whose custom chips run algorithms faster and more efficiently in data centers.
+The deals could help it stay relevant for customers like Google and Microsoft, whose engineers have built custom chips to run algorithms faster and more efficiently in data centers.

 “Any future transistor technology has to be much more efficient than technology today,” said Liu, who last year joined Intel's board.